 To date, approximately $110 million has been raised for the project with approximately $65 million having been spent on direct and indirect costs of the project

-2 of 3 Permits required have already been obtained by the Karlsson Group for its Potash Arizona project along with a 20 year mineral/mining lease with the State of Arizona.
+2 of 3 Permits required have already been obtained by Potash Arizona Inc. for its Potash Arizona project along with a 20 year mineral/mining lease with the State of Arizona.